 Sec.
-22-60. - Registration and inspection of distressed real property.
+22-60. - Registration and inspection of foreclosed distressed real property.

 (a) Registration.
-Within ten (10) days of the date of taking an action that results in a property located in unincorporated Pinellas County qualifying as distressed or default, the mortgage holding a mortgage must register the property that is the security for the mortgage.
+Within ten (10) days of initiating the foreclosure process, the date of taking an action that results in a property located in unincorporated Pinellas County qualifying as distressed or default, the mortgagee holding a mortgage must register the property that is the security for the mortgage.
 A registration, on the form prescribed by the county, is required for each property.
 Registration pursuant to this section must contain, at minimum, the name and mailing addresses of the mortgagee and local registered agent for purposes of service; and, the name of the local property manager along with the property manager's address, email address and 24-hour telephone number.
-The property manager's mailing address may not be a post office box and must be the physical address where the manager may be contacted.
-A local property manager must be designated at the time the registration is filed and will be responsible for inspecting, securing and maintaining the property.
+The property manager 's mailing address may not be a post office box and must be the physical address where the manager may be contacted.
+A local property manager must be designated at the time the registration is filed and will be responsible for compliance with the requirements herein. inspecting, securing and maintaining the property.
 The property manager named in the registration must be locally available to be contacted by the county, Monday through Friday between 8:00 a.m. and 5:00 p.m.
+The mortgagee shall also indicate if the property appears to be occupied or abandoned.

-For property qualifying as distressed or a default property prior to January 1, 2017, the mortgagee will have until January 13, 2017 to register in accordance with the requirements of this article.
+For property subject to a foreclosure action or foreclosed upon and retained by the mortgagee qualifying as distressed or a default property prior to January 1, 2017, the mortgagee will have until January 13, 2017 to register in accordance with the requirements of this article.

 - (b) Inspection.
-Within ten (10) days of the date of taking an action that results in a property located in unincorporated Pinellas County qualifying as distressed or default, the mortgagee holding a mortgage on the property must have the property physically inspected to evaluate and comply with conditions 1-4, below. - (1) If the property is occupied, but the property remains distressed or in default, the mortgagee must register the property as "occupied" and must inspect the property quarterly until: - a.
-The property no longer qualifies as distressed or in default; or - b.
-The property is found to be abandoned, in which case the mortgagee must update the property's status to "abandoned" within ten (10) days of the last inspection. - (2) Property that is found to be abandoned must be inspected at least every thirty (30) days by the mortgagee or mortgagee's designee. - (3) The mortgagee or mortgagee's designee must be able certify that each inspection has taken place and provide a copy of the results of each inspection if specifically requested by the County.
-The acceptable format of the documentation shall be specified by the County. - (4) Maintenance requirements described Sec 2-64 of this article. - (c) Continuing requirement.
-Properties subject to this article will remain under the registration requirement and the inspection, security and maintenance standards required under this article as long as they remain distressed properties or in default. - (d) Change in status.
+Within ten (10) days of becoming a mortgagee in possession, the date of taking an action that results in a property located in unincorporated Pinellas County qualifying as distressed or default, the mortgagee in possession holding a mortgage on the property must have the property physically inspected to evaluate and comply with conditions 1-34, below. - (1) The mortgagee in possession must inspect the property to ensure the maintenance requirements as described in Section 2-63 herein are met.

+If the property is occupied, but the property remains distressed or in default, t

+- (2) The mortgagee in possession must register the property as "occupied" and must inspect the property every sixty (60) days-quarterly until: - a.
+Tthe property no longer qualifies as foreclosed property. distressed or in default; or - b.
+The property is found to be abandoned, in which case the mortgagee must update the property's status to "abandoned" within ten (10) days of the last inspection. - (2) Property that is found to be abandoned must be inspected at least every thirty (30) days by the mortgagee or mortgagee's designee. - (23) The mortgagee in possession or mortgagee's designee must be able certify that each inspection has taken place and provide a copy of the results of each inspection if specifically requested by the County.
+The acceptable format of the documentation shall be specified by the County.

+(4) Maintenance requirements described Sec 2-64 of this article.

+- (c) Continuing requirement.
+Properties subject to this article will remain under the registration requirement and the inspection, security and maintenance standards required under this article as long as they remain foreclosed properties. distressed properties or in default. - (d) Change in status.
 Any person or other legal entity that has registered a property under this article must report a change to the status of the property or information contained in the registration within ten (10) days of the change.